 I am usually quiet and have a gentle demeanor.
 But when I was young, maybe once or twice a year, I would get really angry and explode.
-It’s worse than those who gets angry frequently.
+It’s worse than those who get angry frequently.
 However, shortly after my explosion, I would come to my senses and be very apologetic and sorry.

 No one is perfect.
 If we aren’t careful and alert, anger and ego could easily take possession of our awareness and make us do things that we might regret later.
-Even so, the best you can do is to acknowledge your mistakes and apologize.
+Even so, the best you can do is acknowledge your mistakes and apologize.

 (Read A New Earth by Eckhart Tolle to learn more about ego).

 4. Get to the core of your emotion and release it.